Skip to content

 run() # PluggableDevices also work with tf.function and graph mode.
 Runs on XPU

-TensorFlow is compatible with scaling up to multiple GPUs per node, and across multiple nodes.
-Good performance with tensorFlow has been seen with horovod in particular.
-For details, please see the Horovod documentation.
-Some Aurora specific details might be helpful to you.
+TensorFlow supports scaling across multiple GPUs per node and across multiple nodes.
+Good performance has been observed with Horovod in particular.
+For details, see the Horovod documentation.
+The following sections cover Aurora-specific considerations.

-The following environmental variables should be set on the batch submission script (PBSPro script) in the case of attempting to run beyond 16 nodes.
+The following environment variables should be set in the batch submission script (PBS script) when running on more than 16 nodes.

 export CCL_PROCESS_LAUNCHER=pmix